kulasio/CRS-client-record-system-/README.md

 # Client Record System

 A simple, modern web application to manage and record client information for small businesses.
-Built with React (frontend), Express/Node.js (backend), and SQLite (database).
+Built with Angular (frontend), Express/Node.js (backend), and SQLite (database).

 ---

 ## 📋 Project Overview
-This system allows users to add, view, edit, and delete client records for future reference.
+This system allows admin to add, view, edit, and delete client records for future reference.
 Designed for ease of use, data security, and future extensibility.

 ---